 According to Soccer Pro, soccer players should “choose cleats that feel ultra-snug around your foot and allow for a little wiggle room in your toes.”

 Shoe size may not translate exactly to soccer cleat size for this reason.
-Oftentimes, professional players size down for their cleats.
+Often, professional players size down for their cleats.

 However, cleat fit and sizing are unique for every player.
 While you want your cleats to be fairly snug, you also want them to be comfortable.
 What size you need depends on your foot shape, arch style, and inserts.

-For some players, sizing up by a half size is the right move.
+Sizing up by a half size is the right move for some players.
 Even wearing men’s cleats, I wear a half-size up from my shoe size.

-In shoes, I am a women’s 7.5, but for cleats, I wear a women’s 8 or men’s 6.5.
+In shoes, I wear a woman’s 7.5, but for cleats, I wear a woman’s 8 or a men’s 6.5.
 Anything smaller than this is unbearable.